A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/README.md

 ## Attack Scenario

-On a standalone Windows 11 machine, an attacker sends a phishing email containing a malicious payload disguised as a critical software update.
-The victim downloads and executes the payload, establishing a reverse TCP connection to the attacker’s machine using Metasploit.
+On a standalone Windows 10 machine, an attacker sends a phishing email containing a malicious payload disguised as a critical software update.
+The victim downloads and executes the payload, establishing a reverse TCP connection to the attacker’s machine using DS Viper.
 To make the attack more realistic, the attacker employs techniques to bypass Windows Defender.
 The attacker escalates privileges, creates a new user account, and compromises the machine, gaining admin access.
 Sensitive data is exfiltrated from the machine, and the attacker clears logs to erase traces of the attack.

 ## Skills Learned:

 - **Intrusion Detection:** Configuring Snort IDS to identify and alert on network-based threats.
-- **Endpoint Threat Monitoring and Response:** Using LimaCharlie EDR to detect and contain endpoint threats in real time.
+- **Endpoint Threat Monitoring and Response:** Using LimaCharlie EDR to detect and contain endpoint threats in real-time.
 - **Security Information and Event Management (SIEM):** Setting up and managing Splunk SIEM for log analysis, alert configuration, and network anomaly tracking.
 - **Incident Response:** Applying the NIST Incident Response Plan framework to handle each phase of cyber incidents, from detection through to remediation.
 - **Threat Analysis:** Leveraging the MITRE ATT&CK Framework and Cyber Kill Chain to analyze attacker tactics, techniques, and procedures (TTPs).